agisga/www.alexejgossmann.com/_posts/2024-01-25-LLMs-for-spaced-repetition.md

 ### Ratings on *3.
 Truthfulness*

-Note that high truthfulness may not necessary imply high quality of a spaced repetition flashcard, because, for example, the question-answer pair may be far too obvious or far too difficult.
+Note that high truthfulness may not necessarily imply high quality of a spaced repetition flashcard, because, for example, the question-answer pair may be far too obvious or far too difficult.
 Also note that, the truthfulness property isn't necessarily very important for this task (at least to me), because the AI-augmented spaced repetition card creation process would involve checking and/or adjusting each AI-suggested flashcard before adding it to the deck.

 Here is the bar graph of the results: